STEELCASE (SOUTH-EAST) LTD (TRADING AS INSIGHTFUL ENVIRONMENTS) CONDITIONS OF SALE (THE "CONDITIONS")

 6.4.1 – the Customer becomes or is deemed insolvent or is unable to pay its debts as they fall due, commences negotiations with its creditors in an attempt to adjust or reschedule its indebtedness, or makes a composition or voluntary arrangement with its creditors, or ceases or threatens to cease to conduct business or trade (either in whole or as to any part or division involved in the performance of the Contract);

-6.4.2 – proceedings are commenced for an order to be made or a resolution to be passed for the winding up of the Customer or for an order for the appointment of an administrator to manage the affairs, business or property of the Customer or such administrator is appointed or documents are filed with the court for the appointment of an administrator or notice of intention to appoint an administrator is given by the Customer or its directors, or a receiver and/or manager or administrative receiver is appointed in respect of all or any of the Customer’s undertaking or assets or circumstances arise which entitle the court or a creditor to appoint a receiver and/or manager or administrative receiver or which entitles the court to make a winding up order or the Customer enters administration or goes into liquidation (otherwise than for the purposes of amalgamation or reconstruction), or a moratorium comes into force in respect of the Customer (within the meaning of the Insolvency Act 1986), or the Customer takes or suffers any similar or analogous action in consequence of debt.
+6.4.2 – proceedings are commenced for an order to be made or a resolution to be passed for the winding up of the Customer or for an order for the appointment of an administrator to manage the affairs, business or property of the Customer, or such administrator is appointed or documents are filed with the court for the appointment of an administrator or notice of intention to appoint an administrator is given by the Customer or its directors, or a receiver and/or manager or administrative receiver is appointed in respect of all or any of the Customer’s undertaking or assets, or circumstances arise which entitle the court or other competent body or a creditor to appoint a receiver and/or manager or administrative receiver or which entitle the court or other competent body to make a winding up order, or the Customer enters administration or goes into liquidation (otherwise than for the purposes of amalgamation or reconstruction), or a moratorium comes into force in respect of the Customer (within the meaning of the Insolvency Act 1986), or the Customer takes or suffers any similar or analogous action, proceeding, event or circumstance in consequence of debt in any jurisdiction.

 6.6 – Until such time as property in the Goods passes from the Company to the Customer, the Customer shall upon request by the Company deliver up to the Company such of the Goods that have not ceased to be in existence or been sold by the Customer.
-If the Customer fails to do so the Company may enter upon any of the premises owned or occupied or controlled by the Customer where the Goods are situated and repossess the Goods.
+If the Customer fails to do so the Company (or its representatives) may enter upon any of the premises (whether or not owned or occupied or controlled by the Customer) where the Goods are situated and inspect and/or repossess the Goods.
 On the making of such request the rights of the Customer under Clause 6.4 shall cease.

 6.7 – The Customer shall be liable to indemnify the Company in full for all costs, charges and expenses (including legal costs) incurred by the Company in exercising any of the rights or remedies available to it under this Clause 6 (including without limitation it rights under Clause 6.6) or under applicable law to recover or repossess the Goods.

 6.8 – The Customer shall not pledge or in any way charge by way of security for any indebtedness any of the Goods which are the property of the Company.
 Without prejudice to the other rights of the Company, if the Customer does so all sums whatever owing by the Customer to the Company shall forthwith become due and payable.

 6.9 – Notwithstanding that property and title in and to the Goods has not passed, the risk of loss or damage to the Goods shall pass to the Customer on delivery.
 The Customer shall insure and keep insured the Goods to the full price against all risks to the reasonable satisfaction of the Company until the date that the property in the Goods passes from the Company, shall ensure that the Company’s interest in the Goods is noted on the policy of insurance and shall whenever requested by the Company, produce a copy of the policy of insurance.
 Without prejudice to the other rights of the Company, if the Customer fails to do so, all sums owing by the Customer to the Company shall forthwith become due and payable.

 7 – INSTALLATION

-7.1 – Where the Contract includes installation services the Company will generally be responsible for fitting Goods on site and placing where necessary, but the following requirements must be met by the Customer:
+7.1 – Where the Contract includes installation services the Company shall generally be responsible for fitting Goods on site and placing where necessary, but the following requirements must be met by the Customer:

-7.1.1 – access to the installation site must be level & within 10 Metres of vehicular access;
+7.1.1 – access to the installation site must be within 10 meters of vehicular access;

 7.1.3 – the area designated for installation must be cleared of all contractors’ materials and debris.